DataChefHQ/THA_viswaraj-ramji/README.md

 ### Key Features

-1. **Iterative Data Imports**: Data is imported every 15 minutes, with all records in a single batch sharing the same timestamp.
+1. **Iterative Data Imports**: Data is imported Iteratively with 15 minutes increment, with all records in a single batch sharing the same timestamp.
-2. **Precomputed Cache**: The cache is initialized with the first two timestamp batches and updated every 15 minutes in the background to include the latest data while removing outdated entries.
+2. **Precomputed Cache**: The cache is initialized with the first two timestamp batches and updated every 15 minutes in the background to include the latest data while removing outdated entries.(see ### Visual Representation of the flow : section for more details).
 3. **Database Indexing**: Specific indexes are used to optimize querying performance, making the system efficient in handling high volumes of requests.
 4. **User-Banner Mapping**: To avoid showing the same banner to users consecutively, a mapping of `userId` to `lastBannerId` is maintained and updated with each served request.